Chuck Arnett: Biography

+Cultural impact & legacy

-The San Francisco South of Market Leather History Alley consists of four works of art along Ringold Alley honoring leather culture; it opened in 2017.
-One of the works of art is a black granite stone etched with a narrative by Gayle Rubin and a reproduction of Arnett's Tool Box mural.
+The San Francisco South of Market Leather History Alley, consists of four works of art along Ringold Alley honoring leather culture, including a black granite stone etched with a narrative by Gayle Rubin and a reproduction of Arnett's Tool Box mural.
 Another of the works of art is bronze bootprints along the curb which honor 28 people (including Arnett) who were an important part of the leather communities of San Francisco.

+Some of Arnett's papers and artwork is housed at the Leather Archives & Museum and GLBT Historical Society, including one of the Tool Box murals.

+In 2006, historian Jack Fritscher wrote:"If there is a gay Mount Rushmore of four great pioneer pop artists, the faces would be Chuck Arnett, Etienne, A. Jay, and Tom of Finland."In 2012, the Yerba Buena Center for the Arts exhibited a recreation of Arnett's Tool Box mural.